Fragile magnetic order in metallic quasicrystals: Local moment relaxation rate

 where $\chi_{ii}^{\prime\prime}\left(\omega_{0}\right)$ is the imaginary part of the dynamical susceptibility of the conduction electrons, $\omega_{0}$ is the ESR resonance frequency, $\rho_{i}\left(\omega\right)$ is the local density of states, and $f$ is the Fermi-Dirac distribution.
 In a regular metal, $\rho_{i}\left(\omega\right)$ is roughly constant around the Fermi level and we get a constant $1/T_{1}T$ at low temperatures, a behavior known as Korringa relaxation law \citep{coleman15}.
 Given the complex nature of the electronic states in a quasicrystal, it is an interesting question to check if this law holds both in the approximant and in the thermodynamic limit of the quasicrystal because it is not obvious that one can neglect the generically strong fluctuations of $\rho_{i}\left(\omega\right)$ as a function of $\omega$.

 Modeling the conduction electrons with Eq. \eqref{eq:tbh}, we calculate the local relaxation in Eq. \eqref{eq:1t1} rate using KPM since it gives us direct access to the local density of states.
 For diluted impurities, we do not select a local environment with a given $z$ and compute $\left\langle 1/T_{1}\right\rangle =N^{-1}\sum_{i=1}^{N}1/T_{1}^{i}$ considering all sites in the approximant.
-We did check that the general conclusions we present hold for averages taken over sites with a fixed $z$.
+We did check that the general conclusions we present hold for averages taken over a subset of sites with a given $z$, as expected by the inflation symmetry.